blauwe-lucht/gitlab-maven-cpp-nexus-demo/README.md

 ## TODO

-- deploy fibonacci binary to application-server after manual approval
 - Make a setup script that executes all required steps.
 - Don't use registration token, but the new OAuth token.
 - Try to get maven-snapshots to work.
+- Only allow specific users to deploy to acceptance. (this is currently not possible with GitLab CE, is a paid feature)